20 Skills to Help You Manage Your Money in Your 20s

 Your emergency fund should be liquid and easily accessible so that you can cover unexpected expenses right away, but you can move the rest of your savings to accounts that are more difficult to access.

 For instance, putting your money in an online bank can add a few extra days to the time it takes to transfer your money, which may give you the cooling-off period you need before you make an impulse purchase.
 CDs are another option if you can find any with competitive interest rates—they'll impose a penalty if you try to withdraw before the time period is up.

 It helps to have friends that can support your financial choices.
 Although you probably won't spend a lot of time talking about your bank accounts, it's still good to have friends who understand what you're trying to do.

 Some friends may encourage you to spend money while others are more supportive of your goals.
 Building a good financial support system can help you reach those goals more effectively.

 Check Your Credit Report Regularly

-Finally, it is important to find the balance between work, saving, and enjoying your life.
-Take time to relax regularly, and it's even OK to treat yourself, but just make sure that you are saving enough of your income to be comfortable.
-This is a difficult skill to develop, but essential if you want to be financially successful.
+Finally, it is important to find the right balance between working, saving, and enjoying your life.
+Take time to relax regularly.
+It's even OK to treat yourself—just make sure that you are saving enough of your income to be comfortable and properly plan ahead.

 Updated by Rachel Morgan Cautero.